We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- post-hysterectomy pain
+- pain during intercourse

 - vulvovaginal atrophy due to a drop in estrogen following menopause